Sometimes we all feel like our “get up and go” has “got up and went”.

 Your goals fall by the wayside…

-You get that weird “jelly-legged” feeling whenever physical exercise starts to become challenging…
+You get that “jelly-legged” feeling whenever physical tasks get even slightly challenging…

 Yep, dehydration is the most common cause of zonkyness (word?).